nicholaschaung/markdown-cv/index.md

 - Developed Python scripts to transform unstructured data to structured data in PostgreSQL, from mission-essential and mission-support databases
 - As a database administrator, facilitated performant analytics by ensuring organization’s data assets (PostgreSQL) were properly indexed and integrated into automated processing workflows
 - Scaled and maintained organization’s cloud assets (AWS EC2 and RDS) and workflows (bash scripts and AWS Lambda functions) as necessary to support fluctuating demand from various data processing pipelines
+- Provided on-site support to the Corporate Analytics and Program Evaluation (CAPE) organization at the National Geospatial-Intelligence Agency (NGA)

 `Oct 2017 - Jan 2019`
 __Data Analyst Consultant, Custom Analysis LLC,__ Springfield, VA
-- Co-developed first Tableau demographics dashboard for a federal intelligence agency department
+- Co-developed first Tableau demographics dashboard for the NGA Office of Diversity and Equal Opportunity Employment (ODE)
 - Ensured agency promotions complied with EEOC guidelines by conducting adverse impact statistical analysis in R
 - Saved over 200 man-hours per year by automating monthly cleaning of agency demographics data using Python